 So perhaps it shouldn't be a surprise that they also made it to the top of this list.
 Let's talk about their qualifications to make it to the top of this list of the best ad blocker VPNs.

-CyberSec relies on the NordVPN DNS servers to know which domains (websites) contain something that should be blocked.
-When your browser queries those servers, CyberSec checks a constantly-updated list of websites that host ads, malware, spyware, and trackers.
-If the check shows that the website contains something objectionable, CyberSec blocks that site, keeping the bad stuff from ever reaching your system.
+CyberSec relied on the NordVPN DNS servers to know which domains (websites) contain something that should be blocked.
+When your browser queries those servers, CyberSec checked a constantly-updated list of websites that host ads, malware, spyware, and trackers.
+If the check showed that the website contained something objectionable, CyberSec blocked that site, keeping the bad stuff from ever reaching your system.

-Note that CyberSec blocks the ‘bad' websites in such a way that it doesn't cause the website you are currently on to glitch or crash.
-CyberSec is easy to enable right from the Settings page of the VPN app, or the command line if you are using NordVPN for Linux.
+Note that CyberSec blocked the ‘bad' websites in such a way that it didn't cause the website you are currently on to glitch or crash.
+CyberSec was easy to enable right from the Settings page of the VPN app, or the command line if you were using NordVPN for Linux.

-As long as your system is connected to a NordVPN server, CyberSec protects it.
-But what happens if your system is not connected to a NordVPN server?
-Is your system unprotected then?
-That used to be the case, but not anymore.
+As long as your system was connected to a NordVPN server, CyberSec protected it.
+But if your system was not connected to a NordVPN server, it was unprotected.
+Fortunately, that isn't the case anymore.

-NordVPN recently began rolling out a new feature called Threat Protection.
-It includes the features of CyberSec and adds a few antivirus-like features.
-More interestingly, Threat Protection applies these features even when you are not connected to a VPN server.
+It wasn't long before NordVPN decided to replace CyberSec with something even better.
+That something is called Threat Protection.
+It includes all the features of CyberSec.
+And it adds an antivirus-like ability to scan downloaded files for malware before they can cause any harm.
+Even better, Threat Protection protects your internet traffic even when you are not connected to a VPN server.
 Here's what Threat Protection gives you: